jganley/wifi-localization/README.md

 ./genHistory.sh [name_of_location]
 ```

-Afterwards, we have to generate test data.
+Afterwards, we have to generate data that will be used in order to test the utility of our wifi-localization program.

 ```
 ./genTest.sh